Stay in touch

 The Mary-Jean Mitchell Green Foundation continues to fund research taking place at the Centre, and has generously donated over £4.7 million to date, ensuring that Mary-Jean’s legacy continues to help prevent women dying from breast cancer.

-The Centre has been at the forefront of many of the key breakthroughs in breast cancer research, including the crucial study which found that a group of drugs called PARP inhibitors could target weaknesses in cancer cells with faulty BRCA genes.
+The Centre has been at the forefront of many of the key breakthroughs in breast cancer research, including the crucial study which found that a group of drugs called PARP inhibitors could target weaknesses in cancer cells with changes in BRCA genes.

 Our researchers have made great strides in enhancing our understanding of breast cancer, from developing liquid biopsies and identifying how healthy cells can help the cancer to spread to analysing the data from the Breast Cancer Now Generations Study and Male Breast Cancer study to pinpoint the causes of breast cancer.